solnic/charlatan/README.md

 ## Credits

-Thanks to [Dan Kubb](https://github.com/dkubb) for the original idea behind a proxy wrapping another object.
+* [Dan Kubb](https://github.com/dkubb) for the original idea behind a proxy wrapping another object.
+* [Don Morrison](https://github.com/elskwid) for the awesome name that happened to be available on github and rubygems *at the same time*

 ## Contributing